Publication Ethics Statement

 The following attributes of professionalism are expected from reviewers:

-• Expertise in the field of review: Reviewer should only agree to review manuscripts for which he or she has the subject expertise required to carry out a proper assessment.
+• Expertise in the field of review: Reviewers should only agree to review manuscripts for which he or she has the subject expertise required to carry out a proper assessment.

 • Potential conflicts of interest before accepting a review assignment: Reviewers should seriously consider any conflicts of interest they may have in the manuscript under review that could affect their objectivity in their evaluation (see more in section 2.3).